Tillage

 Site preparation is critical for successful revegetation projects.
-Preparation includes tilling to remove compacted layers, improving soil tilth, destroying weeds, and providing a firm, friable seedbed with safe sites for seeded species.
+Preparation can include land scraping followed by tilling to remove compacted layers, improving soil tilth, destroying weeds, and providing a firm, friable seedbed with safe sites for seeded species.
 Tillage implements are classified as primary and secondary.
-Primary tillage refers to initial soil disturbance while secondary tillage is the final seedbed preparation prior to planting.
-Rangeland is often littered with shrub debris so a portion of this chapter is dedicated to implements designed to traverse debris-littered land.

 References/Additional Information

 Eldridge, J.; Redente, E.; Paschke, M. 2011.
 The use of seedbed modifications and wood chips to accelerate restoration of well pad sites in Western Colorado, USA.
 Restoration Ecology.
-20(4): 524 - 531.
+20(4): 524-531.

 Monsen, S.B.; Stevens, R. 2004.
 Chapter 12.
 Seedbed preparation and seeding practices.
 In: Monsen, S.B.; Stevens, R.; Shaw, N.L., comps.
 Restoring western ranges and wildlands, vol. 1.
 Gen. Tech.
 Rep. RMRS-GTR-136-vol-1.
 Fort Collins, CO: U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station: 121-154.